Russian message service Telegram hopes to raise $1bn with a convertible bond private placement

 After humiliating the Russian authorities and the FSB, two years later the government finally gave up and the message service was unblocked again.

-Telegram couldn't have organised a better marketing stunt if tried.
+Telegram couldn't have organised a better marketing stunt if it had tried.
 New users flocked to the service during the showdown and government officials continued to use it while the campaign against the service was still on – for the very reason that made the service so popular in the first place: it is impossible for the FSB to eavesdrop on your conversations, but the most popular Telegram channels reached millions of people.

-For these reasons Telegram has been the preferred service in Iran where the opposition use it to communicate and the government there was similarly frustrated in its effort to ban the service.
+For these reasons Telegram has been the preferred service in Iran, where the opposition use it to communicate and the government there was similarly frustrated in its effort to ban the service.
 In the mass protests that broke out in Belarus following the disputed August 9 presidential elections the go to news service was Nexta – a Telegram channel, which briefly became the most read news service in the world.
-Try as he might Belarus' self-appointed president Alexander Lukashenko was also unable to shut the service down.
+Try as he might, Belarus' self-appointed President Alexander Lukashenko was also unable to shut the service down.
 As a result of all this Durov has emerged as a sort of folk hero to many in Eastern Europe.

 Since the Russian government dropped its effort to ban Telegram it appears that Durov is now a bit of a poacher turned gamekeeper.
-Last August Durov submitted an antitrust complaint against Apple to the European Commission, the Financial Times reported on July 30 citing the text of the complaint.
+Last August Durov submitted an anti-trust complaint against Apple to the European Commission, the Financial Times reported on July 30 citing the text of the complaint.
 Telegram urged the EC to push Apple to “allow users to have the opportunity of downloading software outside of the App Store”.
 The Kremlin has been pushing the same line as a way of breaking Apple’s hegemony for Russian companies like Yandex.

 Shortly afterwards, Telegram VP Ilya Perekopsky was invited to participate in the panel on IT development with Prime Minister Mikhail Mishustin, the first official contact with the authorities since Durov's self-exile in 2014.